plamen-penev-ffw/behat-starter-kit/PHP.md

 ```
 If you see this in the terminal:
 ```
-PHP 7.2.24-0ubuntu0.18.04.4 (cli) (built: Apr  8 2020 15:45:57) ( NTS )
+PHP 7.3.20-1+ubuntu16.04.1+deb.sury.org+1 (cli) (built: Jul  9 2020 16:33:48) ( NTS )
 ```
-it means you have PHP version 7.2 installed and there is no need to install PHP.
-If the version is greater than 7.2 that is OK.
+it means you have PHP version 7.3 installed and there is no need to install PHP.
+If the version is greater than 7.3 that is OK.
 You can proceed with checking the extensions for PHP by reading **Step 2** of this tutorial.
-If the version is bellow 7.2 proceed with **Step 1** of this tutorial to upgrade PHP to the needed version.
+If the version is bellow 7.3 proceed with **Step 1** of this tutorial to upgrade PHP to the needed version.

 In other hand, if you see this in the terminal:
 ```